2021 Year End Planning Checklist

 • If you’re subject to Required Minimum Distributions (RMD) and you also plan to give to a qualified charity, you can use some or all of your RMD to make a Qualified Charitable Donation.

-• Required Minimum Distributions (RMDs) from IRAs were waived in 2020, but they are once again required in 2021.
-If you are charitably inclined, over age 72 and subject to taking an RMD, consider giving directly to your charity of choice from your IRA.
-Distributions that are make directly from an IRA to a charity are known as Qualified Charitable Distributions or QCDs.
+• Required Minimum Distributions (RMDs) from IRAs were waived in 2020, but they were once again required in 2021.
+If you are charitably inclined, over age 72, and subject to taking an RMD, consider giving directly to your charity of choice from your IRA.
+Distributions that are made directly from an IRA to a charity are known as Qualified Charitable Distributions or QCDs.
 These make sense as the distribution is not counted as taxable income².
 Each IRA owner may contribute up to $100,000 directly to charity from their IRA each year.

 Contribute to a 529 College Savings Account.